egordorichev/lit/README.md

 # lit

 Lit is a dynamicaly-typed language, inspired by highly-hackable Lua and familiar C-styled JavaScipt.
+You can try it out [in your browser](https://github.com/egordorichev/lit-html)!

 |  | Lua | JavaScript | Lit | |
 |-|-|-|-|-|